 Experimental Site and Agroecological Conditions

 The field experiment was conducted from December 2020 to March 2021 in farmers’ fields located at Periyapudur village (11.6495°N, 78.1987°E), Salem block, Salem district, Tamil Nadu, India.
 The region falls under the Eastern Ghats agroclimatic zone, characterized by red loamy soils with good drainage, an average annual rainfall of approximately 1,050 mm, and a mean annual temperature ranging between 22–32 °C. The experimental site consisted of established coconut plantations of 12-year-old DJ hybrid palms, spaced at 7.5 × 7.5 m, maintained under rainfed conditions supplemented with periodic organic inputs.
-Prior to the initiation of treatments, the plantation had a history of moderate rugose spiralling whitefly (Aleurodicus rugioperculatus) infestation, confirmed by visual inspection and presence of characteristic waxy spiralling egg masses and sooty mould deposition on foliage.
+Prior to the initiation of treatments, the plantation had a history of moderate rugose spiralling whitefly (A. rugioperculatus) infestation, confirmed by visual inspection and presence of characteristic waxy spiralling egg masses and sooty mould deposition on foliage.

 Experimental Design and Layout